pfheatwole/thesis/source/canopy_geometry.rst

   2. Specify the *profile* of each section, which defines the upper and lower surfaces.

+  **[[Why are these just two steps?
+Why not four?
+Why not one?
+They're all linked together.
+If I'm not defining a "chord surface" then it's not clear that "scale, position, orientation" are fundamentally a group.]]**

 .. figure:: figures/paraglider/geometry/wing_sections2.svg

    Wing section profiles.